 Hair questions.
-We all have them or we’ve all been asked about them at some point.
+We all have them, or we’ve all been asked about them at some point.
 But what are the most frequently asked questions about this beautiful part of the human anatomy that is both a symbol of our culture and an expression of political views?
-Despite these and other parts of what hair means to us, it is very often hard to tell what works for it or not.
+Despite these and other aspects of what hair means to us, it is very often hard to tell what works for it or not.

 From questions like ‘How often should I wash my hair?’ and ‘How do I know my curl type?’ to ‘What is hair porosity?’ and ‘How long does hair colour last before fading?’, the list is endless.

 So, to get to the root of hair issues, we’ll be answering some of the most commonly asked questions that people have about hair.
 Let’s consider some of them:

 QUESTION 1: How often should I trim my hair?

 ANSWER: Just as applying relaxers to your hair, trimming should have a specific cycle.
 Anytime between 4 to 6 weeks should suffice.
 Also, it could be a function of how fast your hair grows out and how obvious the weak ends are.
 This way, you keep your hair in shape and cut off the weak ends that cause damage and stunt growth.